Imprint of the black hole singularity on thermal two-point functions

-The red path used in figure \ref{fig:WKB} is shown in the $z$-plane in figure \ref{fig:z-plane}.
-The coordinate map $\tanh z = r_h^2/r^2$ sends the point $r=-\ic r_h$ (the attractor point of steepest--descent contours in the complex $r$--plane) to
+The red path used in Figure~\ref{fig:WKB} is shown in the $z$-plane in Figure~\ref{fig:z-plane}.
+The coordinate map $\tanh z = r_h^2/r^2$ sends the point $r=-\ic r_h$ (the attractor point of steepest-descent contours in the complex $r$-plane) to

 As in the text, we denote as $\chi^{\rm steepest}(z)$ the solution which is exponentially decaying as ${\rm Re}\,z_*\to-\infty$; it is approximately equal to the infalling solution at large $\omega$, but is not exactly the same.